suraim001/Capstone-project/README.md

 🎓 What You'll Learn
 ✅ 1.
 Docker Fundamentals
 Writing a Dockerfile to containerize a static web app using a lightweight web server (e.g., Nginx or httpd).
 Understanding base images, COPY, WORKDIR, and EXPOSE directives.

 ✅ 2.
 Docker Image Creation
 Building custom images for front-end deployment.
 Optimizing image size and structure for production.

 ✅ 3.
 Serving Static Content with Nginx
 Configuring Nginx in a container to serve HTML, CSS, and JS assets.
 Adding a custom nginx.conf file to control routing, caching, and error handling.

 ✅ 4.
 Docker Volumes (Optional Enhancement)
 Using bind mounts or named volumes to live-reload content during development.

 ✅ 5.
 Docker Compose (Optional for Extension)
 Adding Docker Compose to manage Nginx + potential extensions (e.g., analytics or form backend stubs) with one command.

 ✅ 6.
 Deployment Readiness
 Testing and running the container locally (docker run).
-Tagging and pushing to Docker Hub (optional).
+Tagging and pushing to Docker Hub.
-Preparing for deployment on services like Render, Vercel (via Docker), or a VPS.

 🗂️ Project Structure (Simplified) school-website/